tumetus/tuomokankaanpaa/public/blog-posts/learn-javascript-functions-in-3-easy-steps/index.md

 title: "Learn JavaScript Functions in 3 Easy Steps"
 date: "2020-05-21"
 coverImage: "blog-cover.jpg"
+description: "Learn what JavaScript functions are, why and how to use them and also how you can use parameters to customise your functions."
+excerpt: "Learn what JavaScript functions are, why and how to use them and also how you can use parameters to customise your functions."
+tags: javascript, youtube
 ---

 Are you struggling with understanding functions and function parameters?
 I just uploaded a video where I teach you what JavaScript functions are, why and how to use them and also how you can use parameters to customise your functions.